zhailab/polyAcaller/Readme.md

                                      |--10nt--|                         |5nt|
 ```

-The next version will implemented adaper searching and genome mapping.
+The next version will include adaper searching and genome mapping.
 But now
 you can use minimap2 to perform genome mapping and use blastn or other tools to
 find adapter, and then set the search region based on the mapping information.

-## 4. input file format
+## 4. Input file format

 test_data/test_sample2.search_region.txt (tab sperated):
 ```